 - reduce our reliance on brand new materials

 - consume without excessive waste

 - protect scarce resources

-“My designs focus on sustainable consumer values.
+“Our designs focus on sustainable consumer values.
 We all need to show an understanding of our ecological footprint on the planet.
 And we must work against the negative effects of mass markets and industrialisation.
 Ecological designs are an investment in luxury and sustainability.”Charlotte Findlater